Japon4s/Mean-Reversion-Strategy-with-Trend-Filter/README.md

-# Mean-Reversion-Strategy-with-Trend-Filter
-Overview
+# SPY Mean Reversion with 6-Month Trend Filter

-This project implements a simple mean reversion trading strategy on the SPY ETF, enhanced with a long-term trend filter.
+This project backtests a quantitative trading strategy on the SPY ETF using daily data.
+The strategy combines short-term mean reversion with a long-term trend filter in order to control risk and avoid trading during unfavorable market regimes.
-The idea is to buy short-term market dips only when the broader market trend remains positive (wich is a 6 month trend).

-The strategy is designed to reduce large drawdowns while still capturing a significant portion of market upside.

-Strategy Logic

-The strategy follows two core principles:

-Mean Reversion (Entry Condition)

-Enter the market if the previous trading day had a strong negative return (e.g. ≤ −0.5%).

-This represents short-term panic or overreaction.

-Trend Filter (Risk Control)

-Trades are only allowed if the 6-month momentum is positive.

-This avoids buying dips during long-term downtrends.

-Positions are entered the day after the signal to avoid look-ahead bias.

-Data
+Data:
 Asset: SPY ETF
 Frequency: Daily
 Data source: yfinance
 Price used: Close

-Returns: daily percentage returns

-Implementation Details

-Signal
+Start date: 2010-01-01

+Daily returns are calculated using percentage change of closing prices.

+Strategy Logic:
+A 6-month momentum filter is used to define the long-term market regime.
+Six months are approximated as 126 trading days.
+Trades are allowed only when the 6-month momentum is positive.

+mom_6m = Close.pct_change(126)
+Condition: mom_6m > 0

+A mean reversion entry signal is generated after a strong negative daily return.
+A buy signal occurs when the previous day return is less than or equal to −0.5% and the 6-month momentum is positive.

 signal = 1 if:

-previous day return ≤ −0.5%

-AND 6-month return > 0

-Position
+(mom_6m > 0) AND (daily_return <= -0.005)

+To avoid look-ahead bias, positions are entered one day after the signal using a shift operation.

 position = signal.shift(1)

-Strategy Return
+A rolling holding window is applied to the position:

+position = signal.shift(1).rolling(5).max()

+This keeps the strategy invested for up to five trading days after a signal.
+If new signals occur during this period, the holding window is extended.

+Strategy returns are calculated as:

-strategy_return = position × daily_return
+strategy_return = position * daily_return

-Equity Curve

-Computed using cumulative compounded returns
+The equity curve is computed using compounded returns:

-Performance Metrics
+equity = (1 + strategy_return).cumprod()

+Evaluation:
-The strategy is evaluated using:
+The strategy is evaluated using the following metrics:

-Final Equity
+Final equity

-Maximum Drawdown
+Maximum drawdown

-Sharpe Ratio (annualized)
+Sharpe ratio (annualized)

-Time in Market
+Time in market

-Results are compared against a Buy & Hold benchmark on SPY.
+Performance is compared against a Buy & Hold benchmark on SPY.

-Train / Test Validation
+Validation:

-To reduce overfitting risk, the strategy is evaluated using a train/test split:
+To reduce overfitting risk, the strategy can be evaluated using a simple train/test split.
 Train period: before 2017
 Test period: 2017 onward

-The strategy maintains similar behavior across both periods, suggesting that results are not driven solely by curve fitting.

-Risk Considerations

-This strategy is not risk-free.
-Potential risks include:

-Large market crashes where mean reversion fails

-Underperformance during strong bull markets

-Fewer trading opportunities due to strict filters

-The strategy prioritizes drawdown control over maximum possible return.

-Conclusion

-This project demonstrates a complete quantitative research pipeline:

-hypothesis-driven strategy

-clean signal construction

-proper backtesting

-risk-aware evaluation

-out-of-sample validation

-The goal is not to maximize historical returns, but to build a robust and understandable trading framework.
-Add project README
+Results Summary:

+The table below summarizes final equity and maximum drawdown for the strategy and a Buy & Hold benchmark.

+Train period:
+Strategy: Final equity 1.64, Max drawdown −15.7%
+Buy & Hold: Final equity 2.28, Max drawdown −18.6%

+Test period:
+Strategy: Final equity 3.26, Max drawdown −25.6%
+Buy & Hold: Final equity 8.17, Max drawdown −33.7%

+The strategy underperforms Buy & Hold in terms of absolute returns, but consistently exhibits lower drawdowns in both train and test periods.
+This behavior is consistent with the strategy design, which prioritizes risk control and drawdown reduction over maximum return.